The Pensieve #9: 10 Things to Do Before Book 6

-By Joshua Smith
+by Joshua Smith

-I must apology for the lateness of my column.
+I must apologize for the lateness of my column.
 I just went through a lot in school, but things seemed to have calmed down and should stay that way until my finals in December.
 So, you should see a fairly regular “Pensieve” from now on.
 On to business.

 Nobody really knows for sure how long it is going to be until Book 6 comes out.
-It could be awhile, so I came up with a list of things to do in an attempt to kill some time before the release of the 6th book.
+It could be a while, so I came up with a list of things to do in an attempt to kill some time before the release of the 6th book.

 1. Re-read Books 1-5.
 Yes this is very obvious.
-It’s a big time investment to actually go back and read thousands and thousands of pages, especially since, like me, most of you have read all the books 40 million times.
+It’s a big-time investment to actually go back and read thousands and thousands of pages, especially since, like me, most of you have read all the books 40 million times.
 Despite this, you’d be surprised how often you’ll pick up something you never noticed before.
 Maybe you’ll notice something that seems unimportant, but will have major relevance in Book 6 or 7.
 There is always a benefit to re-reading the books.

 2. Watch the first two movies over again.
 There are less benefits to this as you are probably not going to pick anything up (if you do it’s usually something that’s not said, rather than something is said), but there is plenty of entertainment value nonetheless.
 If you own the DVDs there are a ton of extras like interviews with the cast members and stuff like that, so there is literally hours upon hours of fun in there, and it’s definitely an effective tool at killing time.